seb-eis/Mocassin/docs/userguide-md/preface.md

 ## What is Mocassin?

 Mocassin stands for "Monte Carlo for Solid State Ionics" and is a Markov Chain Monte Carlo program for defect transport and defect distribution simulations in crystalline solids, mainly solid electrolytes, based on an Metropolis Monte Carlo (MMC) and kinetic Monte Carlo (KMC) solver implementation, respectively.
-It was originally created as a PhD project in cooperation between Forschungszentrum Jülich GmbH, IEK-12, Helmholtz Institute Muenster (HIMS) / Germany and RWTH Aachen University / Germany for ionic conductivity simulations in solid electrolytes bulk materials.
+It was originally created as a PhD project in cooperation between Forschungszentrum Jülich GmbH, IEK-12, Helmholtz Institute Muenster (HIMS) / Germany and RWTH Aachen University / Germany for ionic conductivity simulations in solid electrolyte bulk materials.

-Mocassin aims for removing the need of redundant per-system code development using the idealized crystal geometry with fixed positions as a model parameter which allows to process geometry and permutations based on space group symmetry operations.
+Mocassin aims for removing the need of redundant per-system code development using the idealized crystal geometry with fixed positions as a model parameter, which allows to process geometry and permutations based on space group symmetry operations.
 This way, simulation of many quantities can be done for arbitrary crystal systems without the need to write a single line of Monte Carlo code, including:

 - MMC:
   - Defect distribution in thermal equilibrium